 Ingenious Internet predators these days cite various reasons for tricking people.
-No matter out of what they do it – loneliness, boredom or some emotions (hate, curiosity); luring naive Internet users into fake romantic relationships to seek love online has become a trend.
-A trend that is popularly referred as Internet Catfishing.
+No matter what they do it – loneliness, boredom, or some emotions (hate, curiosity); luring naive Internet users into fake romantic relationships to seek love online has become a trend.
+A trend that is popularly referred to as Internet Catfishing.

 Internet Catfishing is a type of scam similar to the ones using messages that your computer has a virus, that you’ve won a lottery, or that you can earn money for little or no effort on your part but differs somewhat in nature.
-Hence, spotting a catfish scam is not as easy as spotting other scam.
-That’s because, unlike Catfishing, other scams expose themselves almost immediately by asking for a large cash sum up front A “Catfish” on the other hand, does not do so.
-It in fact, it chooses the most failure-prone connection on the Internet – RELATIONSHIP!
+Hence, spotting a catfish scam is not as easy as spotting other scams.
+That’s because, unlike Catfishing, other scams expose themselves almost immediately by asking for a large cash sum upfront A “Catfish” on the other hand, does not do so.
+It, in fact, chooses the most failure-prone connection on the Internet – RELATIONSHIP!

 Scammers in catfishing use and post fake pictures, fabricate stories to send encouraging messages to entice inexperienced people into a relationship.
-The goal of course, remains the same as in other scams: The scammer wants to steal your personal information, your money, or both.
-Only the nature differs, as mentioned.
+The goal, of course, remains the same as in other scams: The scammer wants to steal your personal information, your money, or both.
+Only nature differs, as mentioned.

 TIP: Read here about the most common Online and Email scams & frauds.

 Internet Catfishing: How to avoid falling for it

 Not every chatter-box is comfortable with Web Cams.
 If someone disagrees to chat via webcam in the first place and then later always finds excuses for avoiding so, it is indicative of the fact that the scammer is hiding his/her true identity.
 Avoid having long-distance relationships with such frauds.